LibreCat/librecat.github.io/_posts/2013-06-21-catmandu-cheat-sheet.markdown

 count("myarray");                          # count number of elements in an array or hash

+cmd("java MyClass");                       # Use an external program that can read JSON
+                                           # from stdin and write JSON to stdout

 split_field("foo",":");                    # marc:must:die -> ['marc','must','die']
 join_field("foo",":");                     # ['marc','must','die'] -> marc:must:die
 retain_field("id");                        # delete any field except 'id'